efabrica-team/phpstan-latte/docs/extension.md

 ```

 ### Forms
-To get list of forms registered to actual Presenter or Control, you can use `FormsNodeVisitorInterface` with `FormsNodeVisitorBehavior`.
+To get list of forms available in template of actual Presenter or Control, you can use `FormsNodeVisitorInterface` with `FormsNodeVisitorBehavior`.

 ```php
 use Efabrica\PHPStanLatte\Compiler\NodeVisitor\Behavior\FormsNodeVisitorBehavior;